jorycz/iMac-5K-display-convert/README.md

 ### Fans

 - **Noctua fan with PWM control module** is used as case fan.
 It sucks hot air from the case to outside and speed is controlled by temperature of probe behind power supply
 - **Stock fan on R1811 CPU with W1209 and 180 Ω resistor** to make it more quiet.
-Resistor is bridged when specified temperature is reached
+Resistor is bridged when specified temperature on CPU heatsink is reached

-Power Supply is in iMac case so I need some fresh air in there but also keep display quiet.
-So I modified Apple logo and placed Noctua fan there which (after small cutout on the left side) fits this space perfectly.
+Power Supply is in iMac case so I need some fresh air in there but also keep the display quiet.
+So I modified Apple logo and placed Noctua fan there which (after small cutout on the left side) fits here perfectly.

 - Use heatgun for a couple of seconds to get rid of the thin cover
 - Cut like about 1mm of logo on the left side so fan fits perfectly inside the logo